ImageMagick/heif/README.md

 Compiling a codec backend as dynamic plugin will generate a shared library that is installed in the system together with libheif.
 The advantage is that only the required plugins have to be installed and libheif has fewer dependencies.

-The plugins are loaded from the colon-separated list of directories stored in the environment variable `LIBHEIF_PLUGIN_PATH`.
+The plugins are loaded from the colon-separated (semicolon-separated on Windows) list of directories stored in the environment variable `LIBHEIF_PLUGIN_PATH`.
 If this variable is empty, they are loaded from a directory specified in the CMake configuration.
 You can also add plugin directories programmatically.

 ## Encoder benchmark

-A current benchmark of the AVIF encoders (as of 14 Oct 2022) can be found in the Wiki page [AVIF encoding benchmark](https://github.com/strukturag/libheif/wiki/AVIF-Encoder-Benchmark).
+A current benchmark of the AVIF encoders (as of 14 Oct 2022) can be found on the Wiki page [AVIF encoding benchmark](https://github.com/strukturag/libheif/wiki/AVIF-Encoder-Benchmark).